Why and How to Migrate Your Crypto From Exchanges

 |— When you’re considering what’s best for your crypto holdings, security of your assets is a very good first choice.
 Although exchanges care a lot about security, the risk of a hack is always looming.|

-— Besides making your investments more secure, the choice to migrate your crypto onto a cold-storage wallet gives you full ownership of your assets, limiting the control that the centralized exchanges have on your coins.
+— Besides keeping your crypto secure, the choice to migrate your crypto onto a cold-storage wallet gives you full ownership of your assets, limiting the control that the centralized exchanges have on your coins.

 Wondering what it means to migrate your crypto, and whether you should consider it?
 Read on – here we explain in full.